rtat-caltech/spin-simulation/README.md

     The most important methods to know are aggregate_data and extract_noise.

 Aside from these two, there are two other packages:

-3. Utils: Various utility methods.
+3. Utils: Various utility methods
 4. Visualizations: A tool for visualizing the results produced by Solve (see SpinSolverAnalysis.ipynb example script).

 See the example scripts for more info.